GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

         3. Select your WiFi network from the list and enter the password.
     3. Repeat steps 1-6 using the SETUP 1 computer to create the Q1 BOOT USB rather than the SETUP 1 BOOT USB.
-        1. The instruction to plug a Quarantined Boot USB into your Setup computer should raise a red flag for you, because you should never plug a quarantined USB into anything other than the quarantined computer it is designated for!
+        1. **The instruction to plug a Quarantined Boot USB into your Setup computer should raise a red flag for you, because <span style="color: red;">you should never plug a quarantined USB into anything other than the quarantined computer it is designated for!</span>**

            This setup process is the ONE exception.
         2. Because you have booted the SETUP 1 computer off the SETUP 1 BOOT USB, you will follow the instructions for Ubuntu, even if your computer normally runs Windows or macOS.